WIOA Billable Time Guidelines

 Governing Rules and Regulations

-Key regulatory frameworks that define WIOA billable time requirements for state and local workforce boards, intermediaries, and service providers.
+Key regulatory frameworks that define WIOA billable time requirements.

 Primary Regulations